silanthro/stores-client/content/docs/cookbook/get-todoist-tasks.md

 - Complete tasks
 - Delete tasks

-Below is a simple demonstration of getting the tasks due today.
-But you can also add other tools to your AI agent to help you complete your tasks in Todoist.
-For instance, you could add tools to do research and send emails and have your AI agent get tasks from your Todoist, complete the relevant task, and mark them as done in Todoist.

----
+## Scenario

+For this demo, we will focus on simply getting the tasks due today from Todoist.

+But you can use our Todoist tools to create new tasks or update, close, and delete existing tasks.
+You can even [combine it with other tools to create a more capable AI assistant](/docs/cookbook/complete-todoist-tasks).

+## Setup

 To get started, we first set the following environment variables: